Frequently Asked Questions

 I'd like to get a yoga membership.
 What do I need to know?

 You can find all info about prices on our pricing page.
-We offer two yoga memberships: Unlimited Yoga and Unlimited Yoga+, which start (and auto-renew) on the first day of the month.
+We offer various yoga memberships, which start (and auto-renew) on the first day of the month.

 You can just fill out our official-looking form at the studio whenever you’d like to start your membership.
 We use preauthorized debit (automatische incasso), so if you want to cancel or suspend your membership, be sure to give written notice before the 1st day of your final month.
 P.S.: we’re not the government, so cancelling your yoga membership per email would work just fine 😉